 Single

-Single (single-precision floating-point) is the smallest data type which you can use to store decimal fractions.
+Single (single-precision floating-point) is the smallest data type that you can use to store decimal fractions.

 String